What to know about Hawaii travel right now | KRDO

 Which islands are affected?

-Fires on parts of the islands of Maui and Hawaii were burning Wednesday, creating dangerous conditions in some parts of those two islands.
-The most harrowing conditions on Wednesday appeared to be in West Maui in the town of Lahaina.
+Fires engulfed parts of the islands of Maui and Hawaii this week, creating life-threatening conditions in some parts of those two islands.
+The most harrowing conditions have been in West Maui in the town of Lahaina.

-A blaze engulfed the historic town, which is a popular tourist destination, and the town was evacuated.
-Communication networks have been crippled, and it’s still unclear how much the fires have impacted the surrounding coast, where numerous resorts are located.
+A blaze swept through the historic town and residents and visitors raced to evacuate.
+Communication networks have been crippled, and the aftermath is devastating.
+Most of the town, which is a popular tourist destination, was destroyed.

-“The last person out has the most information,” said Lahaina resident Claire Kent.
-Kent escaped the blaze and told CNN’s Jim Sciutto that practically everything on the town’s Front Street has burned, including the historic Banyan tree, a Lahaina landmark.
+As wildfires broke out in west Maui on Tuesday, people staying in nearby hotels were told not to evacuate, the mayor of Maui County said Thursday.
+“All of the hotels were asked to shelter in place,” said Mayor Richard Bissen.

+Most full-service hotels in the area are located in Ka’anapali, about four miles (6.2 kilometers) away from Lahaina, which Bissen said was not endangered by the fires.

-Travel adviser Jim Bendt, owner of Pique Travel Design in Minneapolis/St. Paul, Minnesota, also noted the communications challenges.
+Travel adviser Jim Bendt, owner of Pique Travel Design in Minneapolis/St. Paul, Minnesota, noted the communications challenges faced by those in West Maui.
 Bendt had been in contact Wednesday with people in Hawaii.

 “Our local contacts have told us the damage is contained around the Lahaina area.
 The major resort areas such as Ka’anapali, Kapalua, and Wailea were not part of the fire,” Bendt told CNN Travel via email.

 Some areas of the Kohala Coast on the island of Hawaii were evacuated because of fires, according to the county’s website.
 Mandatory evacuations there were lifted Wednesday evening.
-Fire hazards are noted here.
-By late Wednesday, state officials had not discouraged travel to that island.
+Maui’s Kahului Airport (OGG) is open.
+The Hawaii Department of Transportation urged patience at the airport in a post on social media platform X (formerly Twitter) on Wednesday.

 How are travelers getting out of Maui?